SolarCTP/qlauncher/README.md

 Now you have set an application to that button, and you will be able to launch it by pressing the corresponding F key that is labeled on the right side of the button.
 All the set apps are stored in a [Yaml](https://it.wikipedia.org/wiki/YAML) file called `config.yaml`, which is loaded on startup (TODO: check if the config's yaml syntax is respected, or else the launcher might crash) and updated every time an app on a button is set/changed

+## Usage
+If you're using the binary, just run that.
+If you're using it from source, run `main.py` directly.

 ## TODO
 Pre-alpha:
 - Global hotkey to open the launcher